LedgerLock/twoshi/README.markdown

 The first time you run this it will take a little while to build the docker images.
 After that it will be very fast.

 - The Toshi docker container is running in the background (daemonized)
-- Visit localhost:5000, you should see a new the toshi client with one node connected to it.
+- Visit localhost:5000, you should see the toshi client with one node (the bitcoind client) connected to it.

 ![Alt text](/images/toshionlaunch.png?raw=true "Toshi cotainer hooked up to bitcoind on startup, with 101 blocks mined")